ExplicITConsulting/set-outlooksignatures.com/details.md

 If you use AppLocker or a comparable solution (Defender, CrowdStrike, Ivanti, and others), you may need to add the existing digital file signature to your allow list, or define additional settings in your security software.

-**Thanks to our partnership with <a href="https://explicitconsulting.at" target="_blank">ExplicIT Consulting</a>, Set-OutlookSignatures and its components are digitally signed with an Extended Validation (EV) Code Signing Certificate (which is the highest code signing standard available).
+**Thanks to our partnership with <a href="https://explicitconsulting.at">ExplicIT Consulting</a>, Set-OutlookSignatures and its components are digitally signed with an Extended Validation (EV) Code Signing Certificate (which is the highest code signing standard available).
 This is not only available for Benefactor Circle members, but also the Free and Open Source core version is code signed.**

 The paths to the template and configuration files (SignatureTemplatePath, OOFTemplatePath, GraphConfigFile, etc.) must be accessible by the currently logged-in user.
 The files must be at least readable for the currently logged-in user.